 60-80% of Total Turnaround Time Is Proofing Time

-Proofing and managing revisions is a major challenge for any design company that relies on email as a key form of communication.
+Proofing and managing revisions is a major challenge for any design or media company that relies on email as a key form of communication.
 This challenge is significant for the graphics industry because the relationship between the client and the agency involves so many people and business areas, all of which need access to a given file for approval, correction, or documentation.
-Each of these people will keep a copy of the file in their email box and may need to make corrections and send them to others for approval.
-Therefore, at least 60–80% of the total production time per project within graphics production – is spent on proofing.
-Moreover, when the client is not satisfied with initial artwork, this process might take even longer.
+Each of these people will keep a copy of the file in their email box and may need to make corrections and send them to others for approval stage.
+Therefore, at least 60–80% of the total production time per project within graphics production – is spent on content review.
+Moreover, when the client is not satisfied with initial artwork, this entire process might take even longer.
 Daniel May in one of our interviews says that sometimes says that when he offers up to 20 variations of initial logo design that might go through multiple iterations.
-Imagine how much time is consumed by proofing if the whole procedure is done via email – it is practically impossible to organize your workflow properly in such case.
+Imagine how much time is consumed by proofing if the whole procedure is done via email – it is practically impossible to organize your project workflow properly in such case.

 Another figure is that 29% of revisions in business documents are made due to miscommunications among employees.
 Considering that each version of the revisions takes almost the same time to create as the original, a lot of time is lost making corrections that may not necessarily be required.